 - 3/4 cup parmesan cheese, grated

 - 3 tablespoons chopped parsley (optional for garnish)

-- In a large dutch oven or stock pot heat the vegetable oil over medium high heat.
-Add the short ribs and brown on all sides until the outside is nicely caramelized.
+- Heat the vegetable oil over medium-high heat in a large dutch oven or stock pot.
+Add the short ribs and brown them on all sides until the outside is nicely caramelized.
 I had to do this in 3 batches so the pan wouldn’t be too crowded.
 Once browned, remove the ribs from the pot and set aside.

 - Stir in the tomato paste until all of the veggies are coated.
 Sprinkle in the flour and stir to coat all of the vegetables.
 Continue to cook the mixture for another few minutes.

-- Once the beef is fork tender, remove the pot from the oven.
-Remove the short ribs from the pot and set aside.
+- Once the beef is fork-tender, remove the pot from the oven.
+Remove the short ribs from the pot and set them aside.
 Using a fine mesh strainer, carefully strain the liquid into a large sauce pot.
 Press on the solids to extract all of the liquid before discarding them.

 - Drain the potatoes and return them to the cooking pot.
-Add in the butter and, using a potato masher, mash up all of the potatoes along with the butter.
-Add in the sour cream and parmesan cheese and stir well to combine.
+Add in the butter and, using a potato masher, mash the potatoes with the butter.
+Add the sour cream and Parmesan cheese and stir well to combine.
 Season to taste with salt and pepper.